 Proper care and cleaning of your wall heater will help it to reach its full longevity potential.

 Pulling the cover and vacuuming the inside of your heater should be done at least twice a year.
 If you have pets, you may want to do this more often to keep hair from collecting inside the unit.

 Cleaning the grill of your wall heater with hot soapy water a few times a year will assure proper airflow.
 Just make sure the grill is completely dry before replacing it.

 As we mentioned above, purchasing an additional warranty on your heater is a good idea to protect against premature malfunction.

 Adding an electric wall heater to your home is a great way to keep your favorite room cozy and warm in a safe and cost-effective way.

-Whether you choose to go with a traditional fan forced unit like the Register Series Wall Insert or a super-powered radiant heater like the Heat Storm Infrared (or maybe you’re going all-out on looks with the Athena fireplace) odds are good you won’t regret your purchase.
+Whether you choose to go with a traditional fan forced unit like the Register Series Wall electric wall heater or a super-powered radiant heater like the Heat Storm Infrared (or maybe you’re going all-out on looks with the Athena fireplace) odds are good you won’t regret your purchase.